All campuses are open and ready to serve students virtually, blended, or in person.

 - Must meet course prerequisite and placement requirements TSI (Texas Success Inititave).

 - Students must meet Collin College academic requirements to continue courses at Collin College.

 - In order for students in the dual/concurrent credit enrollment program to achieve academic success, the following parameters are in place:

-- Dual/Concurrent credit students are not eligible for 3-week May, Wintermester, developmental level, or physical education classes not listed in the core curriculum.
+- Dual/Concurrent credit students are not eligible for developmental level, or physical education classes not listed in the core curriculum.

 - Dual/Concurrent credit students may not audit courses.

 - Students must meet high school requirements and maintain satisfactory academic performance as it relates to Collin College’s Academic Standards defined in the College Catalog.

 - Complete the entire admissions, testing, and registration process at Collin College.